Melissa Barthelemy's apartment

 At the time, Mallia was searching for a missing sex worker called Shannan Gilbert, who had gone missing from a gated community on the eastern side of the island six months earlier.

-Although he initially believed that he had finally found the remains of Gilbert, this was not the case.
+Although he initially believed that he had finally found Gilbert, this was not the case.
+Gilbert had a titanium plate in her jaw, while the skeleton did not.

-All of the victims were sex workers who had gone missing between 2007 and 2010.
-Their killer had seemingly picked them up, murdered them, wrapped them in burlap, and then deposited their remains among the thick brambles and branches beside Ocean Parkway.
+The four victims were all sex workers who had gone missing between 2007 and 2010.
+Their killer had picked them up, murdered them, wrapped them in burlap, and then deposited their remains among the thick brambles and branches beside Ocean Parkway.

 GPS coordinates